Skip to main content

 Custom vs project home.

-Projects homes on the surface are cheaper to build because they benefit from economies of scale across 100’s of homes with the same or similar design.
-If you have a flat building site, can stick to the design and not make any design alterations, you may get a cheaper home.
+Projects homes if you stick to the plans are cheaper to build because they benefit from economies of scale across 100’s of homes with the same or similar design.
+If you have a flat building site, can stick to the design and not make any design changes, you probably will get a cheaper home.

 Permits, relaxations & certification.